Table 1. Surface Contours of Properties on Pressure and Density Surfaces.

 Upon final quality control, we will provide (b) JGOFS default files through a ftp site.

-Other EN-294 Cruise data including enroute ADCP, TSAL, navigation, bathymetry and observed weather records
+Other OC-315 Cruise data including enroute ADCP, TSAL, navigation, bathymetry and observed weather records

 will also be made available upon further processing.

-resulted in an extremely successful hydrographic survey.
-We appreciate the efforts of Captain Tyler and
+of the Wilkinson Basin Buoy and hydrographic survey.
+We appreciate the efforts of Captain Bearse and

 F. Bub, W. Brown, and P. Mupparapu are supported by NSF Grant OCE-9530249.